NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Here are some serving tips:

-• Dry, toasted sesame seeds and vegetable oil mixed into a thin light brown paste, tahini.
-Tahini is one of the main ingredients in the famous middle-eastern dip, hummus.
+• Dry, toasted sesame seeds and vegetable oil combined into a thin, light brown paste known as tahini.
+Tahini serves as a key ingredient in the renowned Middle Eastern dip, hummus.

-• Toasted seeds sprinkled over sandwiches, biscuits, bread, cakes, salads, and stir-fries.
+• Sprinkle toasted sesame seeds atop sandwiches, biscuits, bread, cakes, salads, and stir-fries to enhance flavor.

-• Known as "til" in India and Pakistan, the seeds used in many traditional Indian sweet delicacies, often mixed with roasted peanuts, almonds, and jaggery.
+• Referred to as "til" (तिल ) in India and Pakistan, these seeds are integral to many traditional Indian sweet delicacies, often blended with roasted peanuts, almonds, and jaggery.

-• Gomashio is Japanese specialty, which uses ground sesame seeds.
+• Gomashio (toasted sesame salt-(ごま塩)) represents a Japanese specialty, incorporating ground sesame seeds.

-• Sesame oil obtained from the seeds is one of the most sought-after cooking oils in Malaysia, Indonesia, and the southern states of rural India.
+• Sesame oil derived from these seeds ranks among the most coveted cooking oils in Malaysia, Indonesia, and the southern regions of rural India.

 Safety profile